Click Here To Schedule A Consultation

 Strawberry mark (Capillary Hemangioma):

-This is the most common hemangioma classification, featuring the classic red, rubbery bump or patch.
-This mark can have a textured surface, and varies between a specific, acute bump, and a more mild, broader patch of the skin.
-It typically exists superficially (on the surface of the skin).
+This is the most common type of hemangioma, featuring the classic bright red, rubbery bump or patch.
+This type of hemangioma can have a textured surface and varies between a specific, acute bump and a milder, broader patch of the skin.
+Strawberry marks are a type of superficial hemangioma, meaning they form close to the surface of the skin.

 Deep hemangioma (Cavernous Hemangioma):

-This hemangioma varies from the typical red bump, tending towards darker, bruise-like coloration.
-If your infant’s hemangioma begins to swell, particularly between 2-4 months of age, it may be classified as a deep hemangioma.
+This type of hemangioma varies from the typical red bump, tending to be darker in coloration, usually with a blue or purple tint.
+If your child’s hemangioma begins to swell, particularly between 2-4 months of age, it may be classified as a deep hemangioma.

 Combination / Mixed hemangioma: